United States $1 Coin Act of 1997: Debate

 Theodore E. Allison, Assistant to the Board of Governors of the Federal Reserve System, pointed out that focus groups of consumers and retailers had expressed reservations about the Susan B. Anthony dollar even before it was introduced, due its similarity to the quarter, and that replacing the coin with one of markedly different dimensions would be inappropriate, because it would require costly refitting of vending machines.
 Allison recommended against phasing out the paper dollar, citing public opposition to the phaseout.
 However, he noted that "the Government's financial position, and, therefore, taxpayers, would benefit financially if, and to the extent that, the availability of a more acceptable dollar coin either caused dollar coins to substitute for dollar notes more than would be the case without it or caused the total circulation of dollar notes and dollar coins to increase further than would have been the case otherwise."
 When asked to elaborate, Allison said:

 Suppose the total amount of coins went up.
 That would provide a means of financing expenditures for the Treasury that didn't exist before; that is, the Treasury can in effect spend.
 Let's say there were another one billion coins, the Treasury could, in effect, spend—on goods, services, salaries, anything it wants to buy—a billion dollars without having to borrow the money to do it.
 And, therefore, it would save the interest cost on a billion dollars of debt that is avoided, in the case of a billion more coins.
 I'm not predicting that there would be a billion more coins, but just to put this in the perspective of some possible number.

 Rep. Jack Metcalf then began questioning Allison about these issues in more detail.
 Allison explained that when the United States Mint produces a dollar coin, it spends 8 cents on production costs and issues the coin into circulation at face value (100 cents), depositing the coin in the Federal Reserve for 100 cents.
 The 92-cent difference is seigniorage; essentially profit.
 In the case of a dollar bill, on the other hand, the cost of producing the bill is 4 cents, and the Federal Reserve issues the bill into circulation at face value, investing the 96 cents difference in U.S. Government bonds.
 The interest the Federal Reserve receives goes to Federal Reserve expenses (about $2 billion), retained earnings (a few hundred million), dividends to member banks (another few hundred million); the rest goes back to the Treasury.
 Metcalf noted, "It seems like an arcane system that could have been invented only by somebody who was mentally deranged."

-Alfred A. Outlaw of the Southeastern Pennsylvania Transportation Authority then spoke in favor of eliminating the dollar bill.
+Alfred A. Outlaw, a representative from SEPTA, then spoke in favor of eliminating the dollar bill.
 He explained: